temporalio/documentation/kb/prometheus-grafana-setup.md

 In this example, Grafana is set to pull metrics from Prometheus at the port 9090, as defined in the Prometheus configuration.
 After you update this configuration, restart your local docker-compose Temporal Cluster, and go to [localhost:8085](http://localhost:8085) to access Grafana.

+### Grafana dashboard setup

-Set up your dashboards in Grafana, using either the UI or configure your dashboards in your Grafana deployment on the server, as done in this [example](https://github.com/tsurdilo/my-temporal-dockercompose/tree/main/deployment/grafana/dashboards).
+Set up your dashboards in Grafana, using either the UI or configure your dashboards in your Grafana deployment on the Cluster, as done in this [example](https://github.com/tsurdilo/my-temporal-dockercompose/tree/main/deployment/grafana/dashboards).
-Temporal also has a [repository of community-driven dashboards](https://github.com/temporalio/dashboards) that you can get started with.

 When you create a new dashboard, add your Prometheus query to call specific metrics.
-The [Temporal Cluster Metrics reference](/references/cluster-metrics) describes a few metrics and queries you can get started with.
+The [Temporal Cluster Metrics reference](/references/cluster-metrics) describes a few metrics and queries that you can get started with.

+For example, to create a dashboard in your local Grafana UI at [localhost:8085](http://localhost:8085):

+1. Go to Create > Dashboard, and add an empty panel.
+2. On the Panel configuration page, in the Query tab, select "Temporal Prometheus" as the datasource.
+3. In the Metrics field, copy any of the queries listed in the [Temporal Cluster Metrics reference](/references/cluster-metrics);
+   For example, add `sum by (operation) (rate(service_requests{service_name="frontend"}[2m]))` to see all the Fronted Service requests on your local docker-compose Temporal Cluster.
+4. You should see the graph show metrics data for the Frontend Service from the docker-compose Temporal Cluster.
+5. When you start your Workflows (after setting up your SDK Metrics), you will see your SDK metrics in the graph as well.
+6. Optional: In the Legend field, add "{{operation}}" to clean the legend on the graph to show operations.

+You can add multiple queries in your dashboard to report relevant data.
-For more details on configuring Grafana dashboards, see their [Grafana Dashboards documentation](https://grafana.com/docs/grafana/latest/dashboards/).
+For more details on configuring Grafana dashboards, see the [Grafana Dashboards documentation](https://grafana.com/docs/grafana/latest/dashboards/).

 Once you have your dashboard set up, you can start experimenting with different samples provided in the Temporal samples repositories.

+Temporal also has a [repository of community-driven dashboards](https://github.com/temporalio/dashboards) that you can get started with.
+You can set these up in your Grafana configuration to show the dashboards by default when you start your Cluster.
+See the